sail-sg/sdft/README.md

 To facilitate the self-distillation process, we created a fork of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) at [this repository](https://github.com/rickyang1114/LLaMA-Factory), incorporating a modification to a single line of code.

 ## Citation
-If you find our paper helpful, consider citing us via:
+If you find our paper or codebase helpful, consider citing us via:
 ```
 @inproceedings{yang-etal-2024-self,
     title = "Self-Distillation Bridges Distribution Gap in Language Model Fine-Tuning",